owasp-dep-scan/dep-scan/README.md

   --reachables-slices-file REACHABLES_SLICES_FILE
                         Path for the reachables slices file created by atom.
   --purl SEARCH_PURL    Scan a single package url.
+  --exclude-components-properties LIST_OF_PROPERTY_NAMES
+                        Comma separated list of properties to exclude from the output VDR BOM (sbom-universal.vdr.json) by the property name (i.e. ImportedModules).
+                        The property name is treated as a regular expression in searching.
+                        The properties appear in the JSON structure under components.properties.
   -v, --version         Display the version
 ```